PREVIOUS: Mental health don’ts 1b

 EHP Don’t Isolate themselves

 Many ACoAs cut themselves off from emotional, social, even sexual contact with others – sometimes for decades – because of untreated Laundry List characteristics, mainly weak boundaries (Bs), self-hate (S-H) & fear of abandonment (FoA).

 We often confuse damage-isolation with needed down-time, or isolation with Introversion.
-Healthy Introverts don’t need as much stimulation (lots of people & activities), but are as social & talkative as Extroverts, just not as much.
+Healthy Introverts don’t need as much stimulation (lots of people & activities), & can as social & talkative as Extroverts, just not as much.

-EMHP know that periodically being alone is required to process difficult experiences or old emotions, a temporary but important part of personal growth.
-They also know that cutting themselves off from emotionally safe & intellectually stimulating people/ places/ things (PPT) for extended periods is not in their best interest.
+EHP know that periodically being alone is required to process difficult experiences or old emotions, a temporary but important part of personal growth.
+They also know that cutting themselves off from emotionally safe & intellectually stimulating people/ places/ things (PPT) for extended periods is a form of ‘starvation’